aoloe/scribus-script-repository/table-of-contents/README.md

 # Table of contents

-Generate the attributes for the table of contents by looking at the styles used in the document.
+Generate the table of contents in the current frame by looking at the styles used in the document.

-At the time of writing, Scribus can only create single level table of contents.
-[Multilevel Table of Content support](https://bugs.scribus.net/view.php?id=16887) contains a patch for producing multilevel table of contents: you probably need to really

-The first version of this script, only recognizes one single heading per frame.

 ## The paragraph styles